|

 "Borrowing the

-essential features of Fran Better’s Haystack and Usual,
+features of Fran Better’s Haystack and Usual, Al

-abdomen.
-While suggesting natural aspects of the insect, these
+suggesting natural aspects of the insect, these exaggerated

-exaggerated features ensure that the fly will be noticed - what
+features ensure that the fly will be noticed - what behavioral

 - This article